Louisville Bourbon Inn

 👻

-The Ghost Story
+The Full Story

 The Russell Houston Mansion, now the Louisville Bourbon Inn, was commissioned in 1887 by Russell Houston, a prominent attorney who served as a Tennessee Supreme Court justice and later as president of the Louisville & Nashville Railroad.
 Houston engaged architect Mason Maury to design the 8,800-square-foot Richardsonian Romanesque residence, featuring intricate masonry, Roman arches, elegant tower elements, and the distinctive red sandstone trim fashionable among Old Louisville's Gilded Age elite.

 The tragic legend of Annie Whipple dates to the late 1880s when she served as nanny to Judge Houston's children.
-When the youngest child fell gravely ill with yellow fever—a terrifying disease that had ravaged the Mississippi Valley in 1878 and periodically threatened Louisville in subsequent years—Annie grew desperate.
+When the youngest child fell gravely ill with yellow fever — a terrifying disease that had ravaged the Mississippi Valley in 1878 and periodically threatened Louisville in subsequent years — Annie grew desperate.
 The doctor she sought was renowned for his healing abilities, but he had just died.
 In her anguish, Annie visited the infamous Witches' Tree at Sixth and Park, where a local practitioner of witchcraft advised her to contact the deceased doctor's spirit through automatic writing.

 The seance appeared to work.
 Annie frantically scribbled out what she believed were medical prescriptions dictated from beyond the grave.
 However, the remedies seemed to worsen the child's condition.
 When Annie attempted to contact the spirit again for guidance, she received a chilling response that froze her blood: "You fool, I am not the doctor."
 Annie died suddenly, some say of the same illness afflicting the child, others say from pure terror upon realizing she had been communicating with a malevolent entity.
 The last thing she saw before death was the young girl, who at that very moment made a miraculous recovery.

 Guests and paranormal investigators have reported numerous sightings of Annie's ghost throughout the mansion.
-Tour guide Angelique X Stacy described encountering "a full-body apparition of a lady in a black dress with a bun on her head" on the front steps.
+Tour guide Angelique X Stacy described encountering "a full-body ghost of a lady in a black dress with a bun on her head" on the front steps.
 Visitors staying at the inn have witnessed a transparent woman descending the sweeping Victorian stairway, dressed in period clothing.
 When approached, the figure vanishes before their eyes.

 The television series "Haunted Discoveries" investigated the Louisville Bourbon Inn, working with an author and espiritismo practitioner to conduct rituals while monitoring environmental data.
 Despite researcher Malia's inability to verify Annie's historical existence, the team documented what investigator Mustafa Gatollari called a finding that "will defy what people believe hauntings to be."
 Co-investigator Brandon Alvis noted their EMCCD camera captured compelling evidence during the investigation.